runnersaw/SoftSysMotivatedMimosas/README.md

-dump # Prints the contents of the stack resume # Will resume execution of the file
+dump # Prints the contents of the stack resume # Will resume execution of the file val # Prints the value of a variable at a given address
 ```

 To get an address for the `break` command, use the print command to print the address of the function you would like to break on first.